wp-plugins/social-media-metrics/README.txt

 1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==

+= 0.9 =
+Corrected README for .08 to match what the code does.

 = 0.8 =
 * Added a define to allow current version number to be displayed in a comment
-* Supply PeerIndex logo as part of plugin - removes dependency it not changing on PI site
+* Supply PeerIndex logo as part of plugin
 * Add option to override theme color for PeerIndex number.
 Defaults to blank.
 If blank or an invalid code is supplied, the theme's color applies

 = 0.7 =